 Begin to create a memory book for the child, with the child.
 You do not have to be talented in scrapbooking.
 It can be as simple as an album, online photo book (i.e. Shutterfly) or scrapbook.
 Anything that can share the memories of your time together.

-Avoid discarding the child’s possessions without permission of the child as these items carry memories for the child of their birth family.
+Avoid discarding the child’s possessions without permission of the child as these items carry memories for the child of their birth family or previous placement family.

-Transitions ‘Planned’ Moves
+Tips For ‘Planned’ Moves

 -Moves from Giving Caregivers to Receiving Caregivers (Reunification, Relative Placement, Foster Care, Guardianship, Adoption) -